danforthcenter/plantcv/docs/psII_tutorial.md

 ### Running A Workflow

-The example workflow below utilizes a CropReporter dataset that utilized the Fv/Fm, Fq'/Fm', and NPQ measurement protocols, but workflows could also be designed to analyze data with fewer protocols enabled.
+The example workflow below utilizes a CropReporter dataset that utilized the Fv/Fm (PSD/NPQ), Fq'/Fm' (PSL/NPQ), chlorophyll fluorescence (CHL), color (CLR), and spectral (SPC) measurement protocols, but workflows could also be designed to analyze data with fewer protocols enabled.

 To run this workflow over a single dataset there are 2 required inputs:

-1.  **Metadata File:** PSII_HDR.INF (also requires a PSII_PSD.DAT and PSII_PSL.DAT to be stored at the same location)
+1.  **Metadata File:** PSII_HDR.INF (also requires a PSII_PSD.DAT, PSII_PSL.DAT, PSII_CHL.DAT, PSII_CLR.DAT, and
+    PSII_SPC.DAT to be stored at the same location)
 2.  **Output directory:** Location where output images (if any) will be saved

 This tutorial shows an example workflow for fluorescence images taken with the